 4 Things to Know About Marine Piling

-If you’re new to waterways or waterfront living, then you probably have not much of an idea what marine piling is – so being that I have been doing this for more years than I wish to remember let me explain a few things to you.
+If you’re new to waterways or waterfront living, then you probably have not much of an idea what marine piling is, so being that I have been doing this for more years than I wish to remember, let me explain a few things to you.

-Today, I will explain everything you need to know about marine piling so you can better understand the process, and also, decide if a piled pontoon is the best jetty solution for your home.
+Today, I will explain everything you need to know about marine piling so you can better understand the process and also decide if a piled pontoon is the best jetty solution for your home.

-What is Marine Piling
+What is Marine Piling?

 Piling is used in a range of industries to form deep footings into the ground to support structures before construction.